Charitable Giving and the CFC: 2012

-This is an updated version of the annual discussion of the Combined Federal Campaign.
+This is an updated version of the regular discussion of the Combined Federal Campaign.

 Whether or not you believe in the concept of the exact tithe, charitable giving remains one of the basic tenets of Christian living.
 Besides “passing the plate” on Sunday, the Combined Federal Campaign (CFC) is one of the more popular means through which members of the military have an opportunity to give.